 This is a transcript from the video series Biology: The Science of Life.
 Watch it now, on The Great Courses Plus.

 Commonly, predators are generalists who consume a variety of different kinds of species—although, generally, they will consume whatever is most available to them in the environment.
 It is here where the interaction between a predator and its prey may affect the distribution of prey species by causing the prey to go locally extinct.

 To make this point clear, consider the example of work done on populations of frogs by Ecologist Josh Van Buskirk.

 Tadpoles and Dragonfly Nymphs

 Van Buskirk was working on a species of frog called the western chorus frog.
-This type of frog actually breeds throughout southeast Canada and down through the midwestern United States.
+This type of frog breeds throughout southeast Canada and down through the midwestern United States.
 Specifically, Van Buskirk was looking at patterns of the abundance and distribution of chorus frogs on islands in Lake Superior.

 Van Buskirk stumbled upon an interesting pattern: He found that tadpoles of these frogs would be found only in a subset of the ponds occurring on these islands.
 But all of the ponds, at least at first impression, seemed identical to Van Buskirk.
 So the question was, “Why are frogs found in one pond and not another?”

-In other words, what Van Buskirk then became interested in asking was, “What is determining the distribution of this species of frog in these pond communities?”
+What Van Buskirk then became interested in asking was, “What is determining the distribution of this species of frog in these pond communities?”
 A closer look showed that the ponds without frogs also happened to include populations of dragonfly nymphs.
 Dragonflies lay their eggs in the water as well, and the dragonfly nymphs themselves are voracious, generalist predators.